Making STEM fun!

 Suture Lab is led by SFA pre-health organizations.
 Through this hands-on learning experience, students practice basic suturing skills using pork rind.
 Suture Lab targets high school students and can accommodate up to 20 students.

-SFA’s Little STEM Jacks program is a summer camp for kids ages 7 to 11.
-Little STEM Jacks provides kids with the opportunity to explore and engage in hands-on learning activities related to science, technology, engineering and mathematics, including:
+Little STEM Jacks is a summer camp for children entering kindergarten through fifth grade, providing them with the opportunity to explore and engage in hands-on learning activities related to science, technology, engineering and mathematics, including:

 - Exploring the galaxy